“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 A counselor in the stake presidency has responsibility for the Young Women organization in the stake.
 He also has responsibility for the work of the stake Young Women presidency.
 He also instructs bishops in their responsibilities for young women.

-The stake presidency assigns a high councilor to work with the stake Young Women presidency.
-This high councilor and the Young Women presidency and secretary serve on the stake Aaronic Priesthood–Young Women committee (see 29.3.9).
+The stake presidency assigns a high councilor to work with the stake Young Women presidency (see 5.5).
+This high councilor and the Young Women presidency and secretary serve on the stake youth leadership committee (see 29.3.10).

 When adults are interacting with youth in Church settings, at least two responsible adults should be present.
 It may be necessary to combine classes to make this possible.